AntonioVispi/Fancy_Augmentation_for_Classification/README.md

 ```
 (Optional step) If among the classes of your dataset, there is one class that is too numerous compared to the others, it is possible to select a subset of better images.
 The number of images you want will be selected.
 The selected images have the best resolution of all.

-Enter the path of the too numerous class `path_in` and the path where you want the class with the desired number to be saved `path_out`.
+Enter the path of the too numerous class `path_in` and the path where you want the class with the desired number of images to be saved `path_out`.
 Also enter the number of images you want.
 Ex: 5000.
 ```
 python Select_Top_Images.py --path_in /.../NV --path_out /.../Top_NV --top_images_num 5000
 ```